 The work year is making its way to a close.
-That can only mean one thing: Office Holiday Party!
+That can only mean one thing: Company Holiday Party!
 You want to go but at the same time could see yourself home watching movies.
 Don’t make that mistake!
 Join in the festivities and get into the spirit of things.
 Here are just a few tips to remember after you make that decision to attend.

 Make Sure to Attend!